dnhkng/GLaDOS/README.md

     voice: "af_bella"

+## OpenAI-compatible TTS server

+To run the OpenAI-compatible TTS server, first install dependencies using the installer script:

+   Mac/Linux:

+        python scripts/install.py --api

+   Windows:

+        python scripts\install.py --api

+Then run the server with:

+    ./script/serve

+Alternatively you can run the server in Docker:

+    docker compose up -d --build

+The server will be available at http://localhost:5050.

 ## More Personalities or LLM's
 Make a copy of the file 'configs/glados_config.yaml' and give it a new name, then edit the parameters: